Spend Some Time in the Shenandoah Valley

 - An Open House event: This is a more formal event, with group tours and presentations, but also gives families the opportunity to attend Mass, dine with the faculty; meet the College President; and students attend a class.
-We’ll be hosting Open Houses on Veterans Day, November 12 and Presidents Day, February 18.
 Click here to register and find out more.

 - A Homeschool Visit Day: Like the Open House, this is a more formal event, with group tours and presentations, but also gives homeschool families the opportunity to attend Mass, dine with the faculty; meet the College President; and students attend a class.
-This year’s event took place on October 26, and we will be holding our next event in the fall of 2019.
-To see the schedule from this year’s past event, click here.
+We will be holding our next event in the fall of 2019.
+To see the schedule from last year’s event, click here.

 - The Experience Christendom Summer Program: Simply put, this is The Best Week Ever.
 Students who are rising high school seniors spend a week on our campus, taking classes, enjoying the beauty of the Shenandoah Valley, meeting others from around the country, taking part in many fun social activities and enriching spiritual activities, and experiencing the life of a Christendom student.
 Click here to learn more.